kost/dvcs-ripper/README.md

 Make sure to position yourself in empty directory where you want repositories to be downloaded/cloned.

-### Requirements
+## Requirements

 - Perl
-- Perl modules: LWP, IO::Socket::SSL
+- Perl modules: LWP, IO::Socket::SSL and for newer SVN: DBD::SQlite and DBI
 - (D)VCS client of what you want to rip (cvs, svn, git, hg, bzr, ...)

+### Requirements on Debian/Ubuntu

+You can easily install perl requirements:

+`sudo apt-get install perl libio-socket-ssl-perl libdbd-sqlite3-perl libclass-dbi-perl`

+And if you need all clients supported:

+`sudo apt-get install cvs subversion git bzr mercurial`

 GIT